 1. Unexplained Bites

 Bed bug bites typically appear in lines or clusters, often on exposed skin like arms, shoulders, and neck.
-Bites may cause itching and redness, though reactions vary by individual.
-Research shows that approximately 30% of people do not react to bed bug bites, so the absence of bites does not rule out an infestation.
+However, not everyone reacts to bed bug bites, so their absence doesn't mean you're in the clear.

 2. Blood Spots on Sheets

-Small blood spots on sheets or pillowcases can occur when you accidentally crush a bed bug that has recently fed.
-These spots are typically small (1-2mm) and may appear rusty or dark red.
-Blood spots are most common in the morning after bed bugs have fed during the night.
+Small blood spots on your sheets or pillowcases can occur when you accidentally crush a bed bug that just fed.
+These spots are usually small and may appear rusty or dark red.

 3. Dark Fecal Spots

-Bed bugs leave behind dark spots of digested blood, which appear as small dark marks on surfaces.
-These fecal spots are commonly found on mattress seams, box springs, bed frames, and headboards.
-They may bleed into fabric like a marker and are one of the most reliable signs of bed bug activity.
+Bed bugs leave behind dark spots of digested blood.
+Look for these on mattress seams, box springs, bed frames, and headboards.
+They may bleed into fabric like a marker.

-As bed bugs grow, they molt and leave behind their exoskeletons (shed skins).
+As bed bugs grow, they molt and leave behind their exoskeletons.
 These shells are translucent and bed-bug-shaped.
-Finding shed skins indicates an active, growing population.
-Bed bugs molt five times before reaching adulthood, so multiple shed skins suggest an established infestation.
+Finding them indicates an active, growing population.

 5. Musty Odor